charlsrebaja/charlsrebaja/README.md

-# 👋 Hey there, I'm Charls Rebaja
+# 👋 Hi, I'm Charls Rebaja

  **Full Stack Developer | Tech Enthusiast | Problem Solver**
 I’m passionate about crafting full-stack web and mobile applications that are both functional and visually engaging.
 I enjoy transforming ideas into code and continuously learning new technologies to enhance my development skills.

 ## 🚀 About Me
-⚙️ I’m a **Full Stack Developer** specializing in **Next.js** for frontend and **PHP/MySQL or PostgreSQL** for backend -💡 Experienced in building dynamic, scalable, and SEO-friendly web apps
+⚙️ I’m a **Full Stack Developer** specializing in **Next.js** for frontend and **PHP/MySQL or PostgreSQL** for backend

+-💡 Experienced in building dynamic, scalable, and SEO-friendly web apps

--📱 Also developing **mobile apps** using **Flutter** -🌱 Currently exploring **IoT Development** with Python & Arduino -🧠 Passionate about system architecture, UI/UX, and efficient database design -⚡ Fun fact: I believe great apps come from clean code and clear design
+-📱 Also developing **mobile apps** using **Flutter**

+-🌱 Currently exploring **IoT Development** with Python & Arduino

+-🧠 Passionate about system architecture, UI/UX, and efficient database design

+-⚡ Fun fact: I believe great apps come from clean code and clear design

 ## 🌐 Socials: